kolotaev/Fishy/README.md

 Name comes from, you guess it, [this little fishy](https://en.wikipedia.org/wiki/List_of_races_and_species_in_The_Hitchhiker%27s_Guide_to_the_Galaxy#Babel_fish).

-# Corpus CSV File format
+## Corpus CSV File format

 - Number
 - Word
+- Part of the speech
 - Transcription
 - Translation/Meaning/Definition
 - Examples (separated by |)